dolap22223/DOS-SDK/README.md

 <p id="description">SDK for the denate online service</p>

-Note: The documentation will soon be available on the <a href="https://denateonlineservice.com">Website</a>
+Note: The documentation for the SDK will soon be available on the <a href="https://denateonlineservice.com">Website</a> for now the documentation of the unreal engine plugin should give you a sense of how it works as the SDK methods are also utilized in the plugin.

 <h2>🧐 Features</h2>